 Category Summary FHFA and Federal Home Loan Banks Review of the Federal Home Loan Bank System.
 In November 2023, after months of industry engagement, FHFA's released its findings in a report called "FHLBank System at 100: Focusing on the Future."
 The report outlined four key themes on the FHLB System, including its mission, liquidity, housing and community development, and operational effectiveness and governance.
 FHFA also said it plans to update and clarify its regulatory statement on the FHLB System to reflect the FHLBanks' two core objectives: 1) providing stable and reliable liquidity to their members, and 2) supporting housing and community development.
 MBA will remain engaged with FHFA, the FHLBs, and lawmakers on both sides and will continue to stress the importance of allowing a diverse set of eligible collateral types which is important for commercial real estate finance.
 Property Insurance Availability and Cost of Insurance .
 The availability and cost of property insurance are becoming increasingly difficult across many states.
 FHFA held a multifamily insurance symposium on March 13, 2024.
 The discussion at the symposium centered around the new reality of elevated insurance costs, challenges in availability (particularly for affordable housing), and possible solutions to help ease some of the burden of rising costs.
 In July, HUD held an Insurance Summit to discuss the impacts of rising insurance costs on housing.
 Acting Secretary Adrianne Todman spoke of the need to develop solutions, as the impact on rental housing is high, because needed repairs and maintenance on properties are being deferred because the funding must be used on insurance.
-Also, MBA will work with the Administration and Congress to stress the importance of extending the National Flood Insurance Program.
+MBA held the annual Insurance Conclave in October to discuss solutions like blanket policies, and state incentive programs.
+MBA will continue to work with the Administration and Congress to stress the importance of extending the National Flood Insurance Program.
 Tax Policy Tax policy.
 The tax provisions implemented as part of the Tax Cuts and Jobs Act of 2017 will expire in 2025.
 In March, President Biden released his Fiscal Year 2025 budget recommendations, which included a familiar proposal that Congress limit the amount of capital gains that may be deferred through the use of Section 1031 like-kind exchanges.
 In April, MBA joined a broad coalition of industry trade groups to defend the benefits of Section 1031 Like-Kind Exchanges and urge Congress to reject placing restrictions on the provision's current law application.
 MBA will remain poised to respond to any possible future changes to tax policies that may impact our members.